mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/advanced/bootstrap/index.md

    Konvoy defines the selectors and sets the correct labels on the Cluster objects.
 For a more detailed explanation of how ClusterResourceSets work, see the [Extension Proposal][clusterresourceset_caep].

-## Custom cluster API for CAPI
+## Using a Custom AWS CA

 You need to add the custom CAs into two places:

-* The capa-controller-manager Pod, because CAPA controllers use the service endpoints.
+* The `capa-controller-manager` pod, because CAPA controllers interact with AWS API when creating and deleting infrastructure.
-* The file system EC2 instance, because the first step of the CAPA bootstrap process is to fetch the sensitive information necessary for bootstrap from the AWS Secrets service.
+* The trusted root CAs in the AWS AMI used as Kubernetes nodes.
+The first step of the node bootstrap process is to fetch the sensitive information from the AWS Secrets Manager service, so the `aws` client on the instances needs to trust this custom CA. This process will be unique to your environment but a general flow will be similar to what is documented [here](https://manuals.gfi.com/en/kerio/connect/content/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html).

 1. Place the AWS CA file as `ca.pem` in your working directory